The 7 Best Heart Disease iPhone & Android Apps of 2013

 If you have heart disease or are caring for someone who does, there's no better time than today to educate yourself on clinical trials around heart failure.

-The five-star Heart Failure Trials app will keep you up to date with the latest in heart failure research and evidenced-based medicine.
-Developed by renowned heart failure cardiologist David Majure, MD MPH, the database is constantly updated with the latest trials and expert opinions on beta-blockers, antiarrhythmics, Fish Oil (n-3 PUFA), surgical therapy, pulmonary artery catheters, and more.
+The five-star Heart Failure Trials app keeps you up to date with the latest in heart failure research and evidenced-based medicine.
+Developed by renowned heart failure cardiologist David Majure, MD MPH, the database is constantly updated with the latest trials and expert opinions.
+Topics reviewed include beta-blockers, antiarrhythmics, fish oil (Omega-3 fatty acids), surgical therapy, pulmonary artery catheters, and more.

 Stress Check by Azumio

-Numerous studies have demonstrated a link between stress and heart disease.
-There are several things that you can do to bring your stress levels down from taking B vitamins to meditation.
+According to research studies, there’s a clear link between stress and heart disease.
+Taking B vitamins and meditation are just a couple things you can do to bring your stress level down.
 But your first step is to uncover where your stress levels lie.

 The Stress Check by Azumio app can measure your stress levels by measuring your heart rate variability through the camera and light features on your smartphone.
-With this information, you'll also be able to determine the effects of different stressors, minimize stress and track progress, and reduce the likelihood of certain stress-associated diseases such as heart disease.
+You can also determine the effects of different stressors, minimize stress and track progress, and reduce the likelihood of stress-associated conditions such as heart disease.